tokio-rs/website/content/docs/futures/combinators.md

 In situations where there are more than two branches, `Either` enums must be nested (`Either<Either<A, B>, C>`) or a custom, multi variant, enum is defined.

-This scenario comes up often when trying to conditional return errors.
+This scenario comes up often when trying to conditionally return errors.
 Consider:

 ```rust